cuulee/Weather-deploy-tutorial/README.md

 ##Deploy Node app to AWS EB from Github via Semaphore

-This is a sample app to deploy Node app to AWS Elastic Beanstalk directly from Github. more detailed instruction are coming...
+This is a sample Node app to deploy to AWS Elastic Beanstalk directly from Github.

+I could not find a good tutorial, so sharing here.
+Detailed instructions are coming...